Bachelor of Arts (BA) in Economics: Career Path

 • Policy analysis: Students will learn how to evaluate the impact of government policies on the economy and society.

-• International economics: Students will gain knowledge on international trade, balance of payments, and exchange rates.
+• International economics: Students will learn about international trade, balance of payments, and exchange rates.

 • Problem-solving: Students will develop the ability to use economic concepts and tools to solve real-world problems.